nitinbedazzled/aiab_assignment/README.md

 3. Host Network configured with SSH daemon running
 4. Packages like curl are installed on the machine.

-NOTE: - Since this task was tested initially as a stand-alone hence the dependent packages were installed from the Ubuntu mirror and not from the Local Repository
+NOTE: - This task was tested as a stand-alone task hence the dependent packages were installed from the Ubuntu mirror and not from the Local Repository.

 ### 5.2 Steps Performed